 Wired internet access is not as convenient as wireless (you can’t walk around with your laptop, for a start) but it comes with two key advantages: security and speed.
-With a wired connection, there’s nothing to interfere with the internet signal and much less chance of any of your neighbors snooping on your activities without physical access to the router.
+With a wired internet connection, there’s nothing to interfere with the internet signal and much less chance of any of your neighbors snooping on your activities without physical access to the router.

 You don’t need to hook up everything with wires, though.
-If you can run an Ethernet cable from the router up to an attic, for example, then you can attach a second router or a wireless access point to the other end, creating a second Wi-Fi network just for the attic or whatever room you’ve led the cable to.
+If you can run an Ethernet cable from the router up to an attic, for example, then you can attach a second router or a wireless access point to the other end, creating a separate Wi-Fi network just for the attic or whatever room you’ve led the cable to.

-There’s no one-size-fits-all solution, but don’t dismiss older wired connections when setting up your home network.
+There’s no one-size-fits-all solution, but don’t dismiss older wired connections when setting up a home network.
 There’s now such a variety of consumer networking kits to choose from that you can easily create a bespoke setup without too much cost.

 Some ISPs—check their support sites and forums for details—allow you to swap out the standard router they supply for different one.
-Manufacturers including D-Link, Netgear and others offer super-powered routers with extra antennas and more range, which could be a solution to your Wi-Fi woes.
+Manufacturers including D-Link, Netgear, and others offer super-powered routers with extra antennas and more range, which could be a solution to your Wi-Fi woes.

 More and more companies, including Google and Eero, are now offering mesh networking hardware, which replaces the traditional single router with several devices dotted around the home.
-By working together, these boxes provide a net of wireless signals, which, in theory, should eliminate all the dead zones in your house.
+By working together, these boxes provide a net of wireless signals, which, in theory, should eliminate all the dead zones in your home.

-You’ll need to do some research first to make sure your chosen hardware is going to work nicely with your ISP, but if you’re starting from scratch in a new home (or want to start all over again in an old one) then a router replacement or mesh network could be the way to go.
+You’ll need to do some research first to make sure your chosen hardware will work nicely with your ISP, but if you’re starting from scratch in a new home (or want to start all over again in an old one) then a router replacement or mesh network could be the way to go.
 The good news is that the hardware is improving all the time, as manufacturers aim to make Wi-Fi networking as convenient and comprehensive as possible.